CanElverici/DataPrepCHELSA/README.md

 ### Modifiable Settings

 There are no modifieble settings.
 You can only set different csv tables.
 You should not pass any arguments in the commandline, like the previous scripts.

+## sets_M.py

+This script will create M_variables directory in a structure compatible with KUENM R package.

+### Before Usage

+1. Prepare all of your data (clip, convert, select), which is ready to use in Maxent.
+Put all of your M variables (as files) in a single directory.
+2. Put the same sets.csv, that you have created for sets.py.

+### How to Use

+Use the script, from bash commandline as ```python3 sets_M.py```

+This will create a M_variables directory and structure them to use for KUENM, accordingly.

+### Modifiable Settings

+There are no modifiable settings.